-Forney does not have a direct relationship with smelters or refiners, nor does it perform direct audits of such entities in its supply chain.
+Neither Forney nor Joyce have a direct relationship with smelters or refiners, nor do they perform direct audits of such entities in their supply chain.

 5.6 Report on Supply Chain Due Diligence

 Our Form SD and this Conflict Minerals Report are both available on our website at www.ghco.com.
 GHCO will file a Form SD with the Securities and Exchange Commission on an annual basis, pursuant to Rule 13p-1 of the Act.